mvgrimes/obsidian-todotxt-plugin/README.md

   $ npm run css # compile css to ./dist via postcss
   $ npm run cp # copy files from ./dist to Obsidian plugins dir

+Using the moment package b/c Obsidian already requires it.
+Otherwise would use something lighter weight (like date-fns) or built-in.

 ## Thanks

 * Thanks to the authors of [todotxt](https://github.com/todotxt).